jacek-michalak/flan-t5-xl_GODEL-v1_1-large-seq2seq_gpt2-xl_chatbots-without-any-safety/README.md

 WARNING - NSFW!

-As you can see, Flan T5 is the clear winner in this competition :-)
+As you can see, Flan T5 is the clear winner in this competition.